“He occupies the role of the passionate observer,

 And his between-song crowd interaction?
 His introductions?
 Perfect.”

-like a stripped down Springsteen or Dylan on a small stage in a dark bar.”
+like Billy Bragg or a stripped-down Springsteen on a small stage in a dark bar.”